microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

     }
 }
 ```
 Interface provides callbacks from Multi Test Run Finalization process.
 For every such process `HandleMultiTestRunFinalizationComplete` will be called once and will provide last chunk or all data collector attachments.
 During finalization process `HandleFinalisedAttachments` can be invoked several times providing data collector attachments that are already processed.
-Method `HandleMultiTestRunFinalizationProgress` will be invoked every time when `progressReporter` is used by `IDataCollectorAttachmentProcessor` implementation and will provide information about current collector: progress, uris and index of collector.
-Additionally event will contain also number of processors.
+Method `HandleMultiTestRunFinalizationProgress` will be invoked every time when `progressReporter` is used by attachment processor and will provide information about current attachment processor: progress, uris and index of it.
+Additionally event will contain also number of attachment processors.

 4. Use above logic to reprocess data collector attachments for parallel test executions and VS scenarios (e.g. `Run All Tests`, `Analyze Code Coverage for All Tests`).
 In case of `Analyze Code Coverage for All Tests` VS will use `vstest.console` in a variation of design mode and merge all code coverage reports.
 VS will show full code coverage report for all test projects.